MilesCranmer/PySR/docs/options.md

 This is the total number of generations that `pysr` will run for.
 I usually set this to a large number, and exit when I am satisfied with the equations.

+## Cycles per iteration

+Each cycle considers every 10-equation subsample (re-sampled for each individual 10, unless `fast_cycle` is set in which case the subsamples are separate groups of equations) a single time, producing one mutated equation for each.
+The parameter `ncyclesperiteration` defines how many times this occurs before the equations are compared to the hall of fame, and new equations are migrated from the hall of fame, or from other populations.
+It also controls how slowly annealing occurs.
+You may find that increasing `ncyclesperiteration` results in a higher cycles-per-second, as the head worker needs to reduce and distribute new equations less often, and also increases diversity.
+But at the same time, a smaller number it might be that migrating equations from the hall of fame helps each population stay closer to the best current equations.

 ## Processors